5 Ingenious Ways to Unscrew Without a Screwdriver

 5 Genius Ways to Open a Tiny Screw Without a Screwdriver

-5 Easy Ways to Remove a Zip Tie
+5 Ingenious Ways to Unscrew Without a Screwdriver

 Have you ever found yourself in a situation where you needed to open a tiny screw but didn’t have a screwdriver handy?
 Don’t worry, you’re not alone.
 This is a common problem that can be easily solved with a few simple tricks.
 In this article, we’ll show you how to open a tiny screw without a screwdriver.
 So, what are you waiting for?
 Let’s get started!